wayne-tsai/wayne-tsai-folio/_projects/5_SECond.md

 ---
 {% include figure.html path="assets/img/banner-second.webp" title="SECond" class="img-fluid rounded z-depth-1" %}
 Course project for NTHU ISS Service Oriented Architecture (SOA) course, 2021 Fall.

+The demo site is down because Heroku is not free anymore.
+You can still check the [Github Repo](https://github.com/SOA-GOAT) for more information.